Lukashenko collapses a second time, hospitalised in Moscow

 Amongst Lukashenko’s civilian loyalists, Natalya Kochanova, the head of the upper chamber of the nation’s parliament, also stands out, as it appears Lukashenko has been grooming her as a possible successor.
 She supported Lukashenko's crackdowns following the 2020 demonstrations, calling him “a wise and experienced politician” to whom she’s pledged loyalty “for the rest of her life.”
 Lukashenko called her an “almost a ready-made president” in 2020, as cited by Politico.

-Lukashenko has been trying to change the constitution so that he could stand down as president but then be automatically appointed as permanent head of the Belarusian People’s Assembly, which has no powers at all under a recent reform in 2022 in a constitutional referendum.
+Lukashenko has been trying to change the constitution so that he could stand down as president but then be automatically appointed as permanent head of the Belarusian People’s Assembly, which has no powers at all until a recent reform in 2022 in a constitutional referendum, where it was upgraded.
 However, Lukashenko has been unable to complete these changes.